-During project construction, the Design-Build Team shall maintain all existing signs within the Roadway Construction Signing Limits (including all temporary sign installations that may be required by the Transportation Management Plans) and all signs within the US 421 / I-40 Business Signing Limits that require modification(s) to ensure the signs are in good condition, perform as intended, and are visible to motorists.
-All signs and supports remaining / existing at the completion of this project that were modified and / or installed shall be plumb, oriented correctly and adhere to AASHTO requirements.
+During project construction, the Design-Build Team shall maintain all existing signs within the project limits (including all temporary sign installations that may be required by the

+Transportation Management Plans) to ensure the signs are in good condition, perform as intended, and are visible to motorists.
+(Reference Articles 901-4 and 1092-2 of the 2012 Standard Specifications for Roads and Structures) All signs and supports remaining / existing at the completion of this project shall be plumb, oriented correctly and adhere to AASHTO requirements.